 In case of third country nationals scientific employment at public research institutions such as: universities, institutes of the Polish Academy of Sciences and research institutes does not require work permit.

-In addition, the Polish law defines other cases that can be related to foreign scientists when the work permit is not required:
+In addition, the Polish law defines other cases, which can be related to foreign scientists, when the work permit is not required:

-- have a Polish national visa for the purpose of conducting scientific research (number 13),
+- foreigners who have a Polish national visa for the purpose of conducting scientific research and their family members,

-- have a temporary residence permit for the purpose of conducting scientific research or a temporary residence permit for the purpose of highly qualified empoyment (EU Blue Card) as well as their family members,
+- foreigners who have a temporary residence permit for the purpose of conducting scientific research or a temporary residence permit for the purpose of highly qualified empoyment (EU Blue Card) as well as their family members,

-- foreigners who have a residence permit of another European country with a note "researcher" who come to Poland to conduct a part of the scientific research based on the short-term mobility rule (for up to 6 months),
+- foreigners who have a residence permit of another EU country with a note "researcher" who come to Poland to conduct a part of the scientific research based on the short-term mobility rule (for up to 6 months),

 - conduct occasional lectures or presentations of a particular scientific or artistic value (up to 30 days in a calendar year),

-- have temporary residence permit in order to join family,
+- have temporary residence permit in order to join a family member in Poland,

 - are citizens of Armenia, Belarus, Moldova, Russia, Ukraine and Georgia: citizens of these countries can work in Poland without the work permit up to 6 months within subsequent 12 months.
 In order to employ a foreigner, the Polish employer has to register in a labour office (urząd pracy) a special declaration of intending to hire him/her.
 Information for Polish employers is available in Polish here.

-A work permit is issued by a relevant Voivodship Office (pl.
-Urząd Wojewódzki) on the request of the employer.
-The work permit includes: the name of the employer, position or type of work, minimum salary required by law, mode (ful-time/part-time) and the permit's validity date.
+The document includes: the name of the employer, position or type of work, minimum salary required by law, mode (full-time/part-time) and the permit's validity date.